polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

     };
    ```

-   In this sample application code, creating a Substrate Connect instance is similar to how you create a web socket instance using the Polkadot-JS API.
+   In this sample application code, creating a Substrate Connect instance is similar to how you create a WebSocket instance using the Polkadot-JS API.
    With the Polkadot-JS API only, you would create an instance like this:

    ```javascript